ValeriaPolicastro/INet-Tool/README.md

                devtools::install_github("ValeriaPolicastro/INet-package")

+*Note: if the package ‘datastructure’ is not available for your version of R use devtools::install_github("dirmeier/datastructures") before installing INet*

 We want to identify general information by building a **Consensus Network** and then to obtain **Case-Specific Networks** one for each layer with the information present only in that layer and not in all the others.